Frequently Asked Questions

 How do I know if I’m a good candidate for home birth?

 I’m happy to answer any specific questions about your health history and homebirth over the phone or in person at a free consultation.
 Licensed Midwives are required to complete a risk assessment of each client, reviewing a number of health conditions and history.
 Even certain risk factors do not mean you cannot have a homebirth, but will require you to consult with an OB or Maternal Fetal Medicine Specialist during your care, which would help arrange.
+By law, Licensed Midwives in Florida cannot facilitate breech or twin/multiples births.

 What do you bring to the birth?

-I have two bags and an oxygen tank.
+I carry two bags and a rolling oxygen tank.
 One bag contains supplies that I usually have at prenatal and postpartum visits—a blood pressure cuff, stethoscope, fetal doppler and fetoscope to listen to the baby’s heartbeat, thermometer, a sling and scale to weigh the baby, measuring tape for bellies AND babies, and a pulse oximeter to measure blood oxygen saturation levels at the baby’s hand/foot.
 In my birth kit I have sterile birth instruments, neonatal and adult resuscitation equipment, IV fluids and supplies, suturing kit, medications as needed (antibiotics, anti-hemorrhagics, vitamin K and erythromycin eye ointment) as well as herbal tinctures for support.

 What happens after the birth?